-A deliciously moist banana loaf with a generous helping of peanut butter cups and chocolate chips, this peanut butter cup chocolate chip banana loaf is a peanut butter lover’s dream!
+A deliciously moist banana bread with a generous helping of peanut butter cups and chocolate chips, this Peanut butter cup banana bread is a peanut butter lover’s dream come true!

 - 175 g soft butter

 - 2 large, very ripe bananas (about 250g total weight), mashed

 - 1 tsp vanilla extract